tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 In this activity, students will learn how to create an `administrator` user using AWS Identity and Access Management (IAM) service.
 An IAM user will add some extra security when working on AWS.
 This is a collaborative activity where students should follow your steps throughout the process, so be sure to keep the pace of the activity and ask TAs to assist those students who may be stuck.

-Explain to students that a standard best practice is to avoid using the principal or root user to manage an AWS account.
-The root user is the one they used to create their AWS account and the same user they use on Day 1.
+Explain to students that standard best practice is to avoid using the principal, or root user, to manage an AWS account.
+The root user is the one they used to create their AWS account (and the same user they used on Day 1).

-Highlight to students, that usually a new user should be created for each person that requires administrative access to the services managed by an AWS root account, especially in corporate environments.

-Explain to students that AWS provides a service called Identity and Access Management (IAM) service to create and manage users.
+Highlight to students that a new user should be created for each person needing administrative access to the services managed by an AWS root account, especially in corporate environments.
+AWS provides a service called Identity and Access Management (IAM) service, to create and manage users.

-Open the [AWS Management Console](https://console.aws.amazon.com) using your root user, ask students to do the same to follow you in the process of creating a new user in IAM.
+Open the [AWS Management Console](https://console.aws.amazon.com) using your root user.
+Ask students to do the same, and follow you in the process of creating a new user in IAM.

-Once all the students opened their AWS Management Console, explain that now you will create an `administrator` user that will have permission to administer all the AWS services.
+Once all students have opened their AWS Management Console, explain that you will now create an `administrator` user that will have permission to administer all the AWS services.

-Explain to students that this new user may look redundant with the root user, however, if the access credentials of this new `administrator` user get compromised, you can block it or recreate the password to secure your services without compromising your root users.
+Tell students that this new user may look redundant with the root user, however, if the access credentials of this new `administrator` user get compromised, you can block it or recreate the password to secure your services without compromising your root users.

 Continue the demo and highlight the following: